-Saint-Lambert is home to several species of insects, plants and animals that can be harmful to your health, such as ragweed, or to your property or garden, such as Japanese beetles.
+Saint-Lambert is home to several species of insects and plants that can be harmful to your health, such as ragweed, or to your property or garden, such as Japanese beetles.

 This page offers you some tips and resources to prevent or limit damage to your property or risks for your health.